andykuo1/progress-auditor/README.md

 This script manages the interactive menu and handles starting the program.
 For the actual implementations, you should checkout `main.js`.
 It handles the imports/exports used and also the lifecycle of the program itself.

 ### Conclusion
 If you have any more questions, please contact Professor Mia Minnes or Andrew Kuo.

 Or, you can contact me:
 ank060@ucsd.edu
-(Please begin the subject with 'UCSD Progress Auditor - ');
+(Please begin the subject with 'UCSD Progress Auditor');

 Thank you for reading me!